mattvenn/kicad/breadboard-psu/README.md

 ## Tips

 * Don't bother naming components, that will happen automatically
+* The regulator footprint is in the power_integrations library
 * Use the hot keys below!

 ## Hot Keys